essej/paulxstretch/readme.txt

 Released under GNU General Public License v.2 license.

 History :
-05-31-2018 1.2.1
+06-01-2018 1.2.1
 	-Added looping enabled parameter
-	-Added GUI button and parameter to rewind to beginning of selected time range -Flush old stretched audio faster when source audio is changed -Increase disk read buffer size
-	-Fix time range not being recalled properly when loading host project 05-07-2018 1.2.0
+	-Added GUI button and parameter to rewind to beginning of selected play range -Flush old stretched audio faster when source audio is changed -Fix play range not being recalled properly when loading host project 05-07-2018 1.2.0
 	-Changed "Octaves" module to "Ratios".
 The Ratios module has more shifters than the previous Octaves module and allows changing the pitch ratios (and the shifters mix)